msawczyn/EFDesigner/VSMarketplace blurb.md

 **3.0.2**
    - **[NEW]** Added setting on designer surface to set visibility defaults for entity default constructors, and overrides for that setting on the entities
+   - **[NEW]** Added `public bool ModelAttribute.IsForeignKeyProperty` for use by developers doing custom code generation from the model
    - Fixes for code generation of new EFCore5 database collation options
    - Fixed condition where sometimes generated code in entity default constructors would create infinitely recursive calls
+   - Stopped escaping standard XML comment tags in summary and description fields (see https://github.com/msawczyn/EFDesigner/issues/248)

 **3.0.1**
    - **[NEW]** Added [Description] attribute (to classes, properties, enums and enum values where summary was non-blank) to facilitate tooling use